BeccaK8/my-flower-garden/README.md

 ## Next Steps
 As a user, I want to...
+  - show an appropriate home page to someone who's not logged in.
   - see a shopping list of all the flowers in my garden.
   - search for a flower from the plant API by cycle (e.g., annual, perennial, etc.).
   - divide my garden into sections to better group locations.